-Armed man shot, killed by Washington police after throwing incendiary devices at ICE detention center
+Armed man shot, killed after throwing incendiary devices at Washington ICE detention center

 SOME DEMOCRATS GIVE TIPS TO MIGRANTS ON HOW TO AVOID ICE DEPORTATIONS

 Police spokesman Loretta Cool said the officers weren't wearing body cameras, but the area is covered by surveillance cameras from the detention center.
 The four officers involved were placed on administrative leave in accordance with the department's policy.
+None of them were injured.

+ICE said in a statement that no employees "were harmed nor involved in this tragic incident."

 The shooting took place hours after a rally in front of the detention center to protest planned mass deportation raids around the country.
 The Tacoma facility, which is run by the Department of Homeland Security, holds migrants pending deportation proceedings.
 The detention center has also held immigration-seeking parents separated from their children under President Donald Trump's "zero tolerance" policy, an effort meant to deter illegal immigration.